Large staging area with packed furniture on rolling carts

 Software for integrated planning in furniture logistics

-We optimize tours while considering delivery commitments, receiving restrictions, route structures, and capacity limits to support economical and reliable transport plans.
+We optimize routes while considering delivery dates, receiving restrictions, route structures, and capacity.
+That creates economical routes that still support high delivery reliability and planning stability.

 Pallet building and loading units

-Where needed, the planning process already includes sensible pallet building or loading-unit formation before actual loading starts.
+Where needed, the planning process already includes sensible pallet building or loading-unit planning before actual load planning starts.
+That makes handling, staging, and delivery more efficient.

 3D load planning

-Our 3D load planning models real geometric requirements for assembled and flat-pack furniture, including dimensions, stack rules, support, and unloading order.
+Our 3D load planning models the real geometric requirements of the goods.
+Assembled and flat-pack furniture, different dimensions, stacking rules, support requirements, and unloading sequence all feed directly into planning.

 Planning for assembled and flat-pack furniture

-Different product structures can be planned in one system.
-Flat-pack products, semi-assembled elements, and fully assembled furniture can be handled jointly or separately depending on the operational model.
+The software models different product structures in one system.
+Flat-pack items, semi-assembled elements, and fully assembled furniture can be planned together or separately depending on the operational reality.

 Benefit 1